 What are the opening times?

-We'll be open on Friday 2nd June from around 6.00 pm for the beer festival in the club house and a full programme of entertainment in the main marquee.
-On Saturday 3rd and Sunday 4th stalls will be open from 11.00 am - 5.00 pm whilst the entertainment (moved to the main and second stages) and beer festival continue until late on Saturday and early evening on Sunday.
+We'll be open on Friday 1st June from around 6.00 pm for the beer festival and a full programme of entertainment in the main marquee.
+On Saturday 2nd and Sunday 3rd stalls will be open from 11.00 am - 5.00 pm whilst the entertainment (moved to the main and second stages) and beer festival continue until late on Saturday and early evening on Sunday.

 How much does it cost to get in?